eccentricOrange/personal-blogs/docs/tools.md

     Branches are one of the core features of Git and let you maintain various "draft" versions of a project, alongside a "main" version.
 This allows you to work on different features of the project at the same time, and to experiment without breaking the main version of the project.

-    The expectation is that you will eventually "merge" these branches with the main version of the project (as opposed to permanently using different branches for unrelated code).
+    The expectation is that you will eventually **merge** these branches with the main version of the project (as opposed to permanently using different branches for unrelated code).

 *   **Use one repository per project**